ppaternostro/droid-hunter-as/README.md

 Google officially dropped support for Eclipse ADT in 2015, making [Android Studio](https://developer.android.com/studio) the only officially supported IDE for Android development.
 I subsequently migrated this project under the Android Studio IDE.
-Luckily, Android Studio provided a specialized wizard that imported an Eclipse ADT based Android project to the new directory structure required by Android Studio.
+Luckily, Android Studio provides a specialized wizard that imports an Eclipse ADT based Android project to the new directory structure required by Android Studio.
 Note, this project's name has the suffix **-as** to denote it uses the Android Studio folder structure.
 You should also be able to use the [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/other.html) for Android development as it provides